But what is Arc in Rust and how to use it with rust traits

 Photo by Zdeněk Macháček on Unsplash

-Understanding Arc : What is it ?
+Understanding : What is it ?

 It allows you to share ownership of data between multiple threads, ensuring that the data is deallocated only when the last reference to it is dropped.